Martin

 cathode compartments and augment the electro-osmotic flow

-through the cationic porous medium driving fresh liquid out near
+through the cationic porous medium driving fresh liquid out

-the cation exchange membrane.
+near the cation exchange membrane.

 FIG. 19 shows a second method and apparatus of water

-recovery, using transverse-pressure-driven flow in the cationic
+recovery, using transverse-pressure-driven flow in the

-porous medium.
-The shock traverses some or all of the cationic
+cationic porous medium.
+The shock traverses some or all of the

-liquid is removed.
+medium, where fresh liquid is removed.

 FIG. 20 shows another method and apparatus for water